niyogv/SeleniumPythonDashboard/README.md

 6.Checks for social links

-7.Triggers the github actions if anything pushing to main branch
+7.Triggers the github actions if anything pushing to main branch and does the sanity check before deploying